SELLING A HOUSE PRIVATELY VS AGENT

 OWNER RESPONSIBILITIES IF SELLING PRIVATELY

-If you withhold information or (unknowingly) misrepresent particulars about your property that home buyers should legally be made aware of, you may put yourself at risk of legal action.
+If you withhold information or (unknowingly) misrepresent particulars about your property that private home buyers should legally be made aware of, you may put yourself at risk of legal action.

 If choosing to sell your house privately, be warned that legal responsibilities, (mis)information, documentation collation and interpretation are your responsibility.
 There is no come back if it goes wrong.